 Youth 20/20 Can ensures that youth participants identify local, regional, or Island wide needs, co-create projects with community, work with other diverse youth and specialists in their communities and across the Island and Sunshine Coast, and lead and manage projects that have meaning to youth and impact on community.

-Individual youth will commit to 120 hours of engagement and learning between March 1, 2019 and March 31, 2020, but they will have the flexibility to determine how and when they contribute.
+Individual youth will work towards 120 hours of engagement and learning within the space of one year, but they will have the flexibility to determine how and when they contribute.

 Youth will also report back to community to let community know why they have chosen to host their projects/activities and their impact.
 Each project or event will be planned and managed by youth with the support of local Youth Engagement Workers, who are also available to support individual youth to build their strategic volunteering plans.

 The projects or activities will be co-created and co-hosted in partnership with neighbourhoods, community groups, or organizations, and may include participation from children, youth, and adults not directly involved in the project.
 A small budget may be provided for projects/activities as seed money and youth and community can work together to build additional cash and in-kind support for initiatives.